-More and more we see that it is better to stick as closely to all natural ingredients.
+More and more we see that it is better to stick as closely as possible to all natural ingredients.

 Additionally, enhanced environmental stimulation ameliorates the effects of a wide range of neurological challenges that are experimentally produced in animals.
 These challenges include: brain lesions, toxin exposure, exposure to addictive drugs, brain trauma, stroke, sei- zures, aging, and hypoxia (Laviola, Hannan, Macri, Solinas, & Jaber, 2008; Nithianantharajah & Hannan, 2006; Pang & Hannan, 2013).
 In animal models, enriched sensorimotor experience also ameliorates genetically based neurological disorders such as Down’s syndrome, Alzheimer’s disease, Huntington’s disease, Parkinson’s disease, schizophrenia, and autism (Laviola et al., 2008; Nithianantharajah & Hannan, 2006; Pang & Hannan, 2013).

-So, we did some research and here are a few all-natural fragrances and scents you can use you do Sensory Enrichment therapy with your child with autism.
+So, we did some research and here are a few all-natural fragrances and scents you can use as you do Sensory Enrichment Therapy with your child.

 1. Make your own lavender bag

 There is the fancy version with satin flowers and matching bows, and then there is the quick version:

 - Get some dried lavender